freewili/freewili_webdocs/blog/2024-12-10/wili-watch.md

 ## Inspiration

 In a world increasingly reliant on technology, the ability to interact with our surroundings effortlessly is essential, especially for individuals with mobility challenges.
-Enter the WiLi Watch, a wearable wristband powered by Free WiLi and Groq aimed to empower users with independence.
+Enter the WiLi Watch, a wearable wristband powered by FREE-WILi and Groq aimed to empower users with independence.

 <!-- truncate -->